What is retina treatment, and when is it necessary?

 Rhegmatogenous detachment: tear-induced

-Rhegmatogenous retinal detachment, pronounced “reg-ma-todge-en-us,” is the most common type you’ll see.
-It happens when the retina develops a tear, break, or hole.
-This allows the liquefied vitreous fluid to leak underneath and pull the neurosensory retina away from the retinal pigment epithelium.
+Rhegmatogenous retinal detachment is the most common form and occurs when the retina develops a tear, hole, or break.
+This allows liquefied vitreous to seep beneath the retina, separating the neurosensory retina from the RPE.

-The process needs three main things to happen: the vitreous fluid turns liquid (vitreous syneresis), forces that create a retinal break, and fluid that seeps through this break into the subretinal space.
-As people get older, their vitreous gel naturally shrinks and becomes thinner.
-Sometimes this pulls on the retina hard enough to create tears.
+Three conditions are typically required: vitreous liquefaction, tractional forces that create a retinal break, and fluid movement into the subretinal space.
+With aging, the vitreous gel naturally shrinks and becomes less cohesive, sometimes pulling on the retina strongly enough to cause tears.

-This type of detachment can develop faster or take several weeks to months.
-Here’s what puts people at risk:
+This type of detachment may develop rapidly or progress over weeks to months.
+Risk factors include:

 Tractional detachment: diabetic retinopathy link

-On top of that, other conditions can cause tractional detachment: sickle cell retinopathy, retinal vein occlusion, eye trauma, penetrating injuries, and various inflammatory eye diseases.
+Other causes of tractional detachment include sickle cell retinopathy, retinal vein occlusion, ocular trauma, penetrating injuries, and chronic inflammatory eye diseases.

 Exudative detachment: fluid accumulation causes

-• Inflammatory conditions (like Vogt-Koyanagi-Harada syndrome and posterior scleritis)
+• Inflammatory conditions such as Vogt–Koyanagi–Harada syndrome and posterior scleritis

 • Age-related macular degeneration